Deatho0ne/IdleChampScripts/README.md

 ![Diretory for Mad Wizard](https://github.com/Deatho0ne/IdleChamp-Deatho0ne/blob/master/ImagesForReadme/NonePatronsNoUltsFormation.PNG)

-- There is also a Briv, Celeste, and maybe Melf/Sentry on slot 2/W for building stacks
+- There is also a Briv, Celeste, Melf, & Sentry on slot 2/W for building stacks

-  - I have a familiar on both Briv and Celeste
+  - I have a familiar on Briv, Celeste, and Sentry

   - Depending what area you want stop at should change your slot 2/W formation